mhrivnak/assisted-service/docs/enhancements/bmac-reboot-hosts-on-iso-change.md

 ### Open Questions

-* Should the BMAC delete an Agent after it reboots the corresponding host?
 * What should the label's key and value be?
 * How exactly would the resource references get embedded into the ISO, and how would the Agent communicate those back to assisted-service?